ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/proposal/_index.md

 <img src=firstButton.png width=300 />

 # Independent components
-Components can't be constrained with each other unless they are from other files and referenced in this panel, which means they become a single component.
-However, you could select them and edit together.
+Components can't be constrained with each other, but multi-select-editable.
+Components another file are seen as a single component.
 <img src=multi-select.png width=200/>

 # New attributes panel